tatetian/tatetian.github.io/_posts/2015-01-15-why-should-i-or-any-tech-telant-start-blogging.md

 in China.
 We are well trained on solving problems on our own, but not sharing results with others.
 Very few of us bother to share our knowledge and insights publicly, like writing a technical blog.
-Maybe it’s the common pitfall of engineering eductions.
+Maybe it’s the common pitfall of engineering educations.
 Maybe it’s the shyness of Chinese people.
 Whatever the reasons, most of us are just too lazy, too shy or too stupid, to show the best of our expertise.